Guide · Published Apr 26, 2026 · 20 min read

 How do you build your prompt set?

-Step 1 is to pick your 10 to 15 prompts.
-The cleanest starting point is the 15-prompt audit from the pillar.
-That set has five brand-anchored prompts (Layer 1), five category-only prompts (Layer 2), and five comparison and validation prompts (Layer 3).
-The prompts are intentionally short and natural-language, because that is how buyers actually phrase queries to AI.
+Stage 1 is picking your 10-15 prompts.
+The cleanest starting point is the 15-prompt starter set from the 4-step audit pillar — five brand-anchored prompts (Layer 1), five category-only prompts (Layer 2), and five comparison and validation prompts (Layer 3).
+Intentionally short and natural-language, matching how buyers actually phrase queries.

 If you want to customize, pull thread titles from your category subreddit and questions from your last 50 sales calls.
 The criterion for a tracking-worthy prompt comes from Citation Labs.
 It should have contrastive reasoning ("better," "worth it"), category anchoring, and a constraint clause (Citation Labs, 2025).
 HubSpot's Answer Engine Optimization guide makes the same point in different language: prompts that work for tracking are the ones a real buyer would type, not the ones a marketer would write.
 Generic "tell me about X" queries waste your run budget.
 They produce different answers every time without revealing useful patterns.

 Whatever set you pick, freeze it.
 The point of tracking is to read deltas across runs and over time, and you cannot do that if the prompts move every quarter.
-Lock the list, and only swap a prompt if your category vocabulary genuinely shifts (a new use case becomes mainstream, a new competitor enters the head term, etc.).
+Lock the list, and only swap a prompt if your category vocabulary genuinely shifts.

-For the rest of this guide, assume you are running the standard 15.
+For the rest of this guide, assume you are running the standard 15 starter prompts.

 How do you track brand mentions in ChatGPT?